joergi/blog_old/_posts/2014-03-30-Use-2-Skype-accounts-on-Linux.md

 ---
-title: "Use 2 Skype accounts on linux"
+title: "Use 2 Skype accounts on Linux"
+description: "Here is a trick to use 2 skype accounts at the same time "
 date: 2014-03-30
 ---